chrislattman/blogging-project/docs/docker/index.md

     - removes unused images
     - `docker image prune -a` removes all unused images

-- `docker rm container_name`
+- `docker rm container-name`
     - removes a stopped container
-    - instead of `container_name`, you can also reference a container by its container ID
+    - instead of `container-name`, you can also reference a container by its container ID
         - you can use as few characters as possible from the container ID that uniquely identifies the container you want to remove
         - run `docker ps -a` to see all of the containers and their corresponding container IDs
-    - `docker rm -f container_name` stops a running container and then removes it
+    - `docker rm -f container-name` stops a running container and then removes it

 - `docker container prune`
     - removes all stopped containers

-- `docker volume rm volume_name`
+- `docker volume rm volume-name`
     - removes a volume

 - `docker volume prune`